 Prescreen vs. Application

 A prescreen application is often used in place of a regular application, if you are in any way unsure of coursework eligibility.
-In fact, there are benefits to using the prescreen service that you may not be aware of:
+In fact, there are several benefits to using the prescreen service that you may not be aware of:

-You will not need to resubmit an additional application if you are eligible.
+- You will not need to resubmit an additional application if you are eligible.
 You simply log back into the account you create, and complete the exam payment and select a test site location.

-Prescreen applications receive priority during the review process - so your results will be received within about 2 weeks or less.
+- Prescreen applications receive priority during the review process - so your results will be received within about 2 weeks or less.
 Traditional applications may take longer.

-If you are not currently eligible, you will learn exactly how many credits you are missing, as well as sample course titles to help you select additional classes.
+- If you are not currently eligible, you will learn exactly how many credits you are missing, as well as sample course titles to help you select additional classes.
 You can pick up these credits online if you wish.